cowrie/cowrie/docs/sentinel/README.rst

   chmod +x onboard_agent.sh
   ./onboard_agent.sh -w <workspace ID> -s <key> -d opinsights.azure.com

-Once installed, return to the Syslog connector page and select "Open your workspace advanced settings configuration".
-Select "Data" > "Custom Logs".
-Check "Apply below configuration to my linux machines" then add a new custom log source: When prompted, upload the cowrie.json file you downloaded.
+Once installed, return to the Syslog connector page and select `Open your workspace advanced settings configuration`.
+Select `Data` > `Custom Logs`.
+Check `Apply below configuration to my linux machines` then add a new custom log source: When prompted, upload the `cowrie.json` file you downloaded.

 The default delimeter is correct (newline).
-Specify /opt/cowrie/var/log/cowrie/cowrie.json as the log collection path.
+Specify `/opt/cowrie/var/log/cowrie/cowrie.json` as the log collection path.

-Name the custom log "cowrie_JSON" (without quotes).
+Name the custom log `cowrie_JSON`.
 Sentinel will automatically append _CL to this name.

-Repeat the above for the Apache access log, setting the log paths as /var/log/apache2/access.log and /var/log/webpot/access.log.
-Name the custom log "Apache_Access".

-It will take a while for this to roll out to the host, but eventually you'll be able to run the log analytics queries cowrie_JSON_CL and Apache_Access_CL and see data coming in.
+It will take a while for this to roll out to the host, but eventually you'll be able to run the log analytics query cowrie_JSON_CL and see data coming in.

-Take the contents of cowrie.txt from the "cowrie" folder of this repo and paste them into a new log analytics query.
-Run the query, then save this off as a function with the name, alias and category of "Cowrie".
-Likewise, take the contents of apache.txt from the "apache" folder and save them as a function with the name and alias of "ApacheAccess" under the category "Apache".
+Take the contents of `cowrie-parser.txt` from the `docs/sentinel` folder and paste them into a new log analytics query.
+Run the query, then save this off as a function with the name, alias and category of `Cowrie`.

-Once events are being ingested and parsed by Azure Sentinel, linux_workbook.json can be imported to define a custom workbook to interact with Cowrie and Apache data.
+Once events are being ingested and parsed by Azure Sentinel, `linux_workbook.json` can be imported to define a custom workbook to interact with Cowrie data.